mattpeebles/CakeAsAService/README.md

 ## Setup

-The backend and frontend are technically independent and do not need each other to function properly.
+The backend and frontend are independent and do not need each other to function properly.

 ### Backend
 After downloading repo to your local machine, run `npm init` and `npm start`.
 If you'd like to further develop it, I recommend `npm run dev` to have the server automatically refresh on changes.